wernerglinka/newGatsbyStarter/src/pages/resources/posts/2019/client-side-battle-against-javascript-attacks.md

   - Javascript Security

 related_posts:
-  - Why SREs Should Worry More About Third-Party JavaScript
+  - "Why SREs Should Worry More About Third-Party JavaScript"
-  - Client-Side - The Security Blindspot of your Website
+  - "Client-Side - The Security Blindspot of your Website"

 thumbnail: client-side-2.jpg
 ---